-I’m such a hands on, touchy-feely personality that I want to immerse myself into each community that I go to.
+I’m such a hands-on, touchy-feely personality that I want to immerse myself into each community that I go to.
 I don’t just want to say ‘been there’ without actually exploring the area.
-I love taking pictures of the architecture – not that I’ve ever studied architecture.
+I love taking pictures of architecture – not that I’ve ever studied architecture.
 I just appreciate the structure, or colours, or shapes of the buildings.
 I noticed that when I went across Canada in 2006 that the buildings that I took pictures of were red brick structures, white Colonial style and Victorian style.
-I loved the intricacy and colours used in the Victorian style houses.
+I loved the intricacy and colours used in Victorian-style houses.
 I also took a few interesting pictures in our nation’s capital, Ottawa where the old brick buildings of the Parliament Buildings were juxtaposed in the reflections of blue-glassed modern structures.

 (Photo credit Linda Wall)

 I enjoyed going through the odd museum and First Nations ‘trading posts.’
 When I was in the trading posts, I felt like I was coming ‘home,’ although to my knowledge there’s no First Nations heritage in my background.

 We did enjoy some culture by going to a Lobster-fest near Louisburg, Nova Scotia.
 And we toured the Louisburg Fortress for a bit of Canadian history.
 We also went on the Maid of The Mist at Niagara Falls, Ontario.